|

 ¶A of a set A

-is the intersection of the closure of A with the complement
+is the intersection of the closure of A and the complement

 of the interior of A.